-As part of a suite of technology and hardware innovations I am developing with multiple vendors, I am also co-creator and ride consultant for the world's first virtual reality waterslide, to open in Bavaria, Germany later in 2017.
+As part of a suite of technology and hardware innovations I am developing with multiple vendors, I am also a consultant for the world's first virtual reality waterslide, to open in Bavaria, Germany later in 2017.

 I can help you create experiences.
 Drop me a line or Tweet me!